ThingSet/thingset.github.io/docs/2b_text_mode.md

 ## Delete data

-Removes data from a node of array type.
+Removes data from an object of array type.

 **Example 1:** Remove "Bat_V" from "serial" publication channel